rankitha19/Combinational-Depth-Prediction-Using-AI/README.md

 ## **5. Dataset Preparation**
 - Used **MetRex dataset** containing RTL implementations.
-- Extracted **critical path depth** using regex from timing reports.
+- Extracted **combinational depth** and other parameters using regex from timing reports.
 - Filtered & formatted data for ML training.

 ---